40k Missions Grand Tournament, Army Building, Scoring & Tournament Format

 These missions are open and available to all who wish to practice these missions before an event, or if you wish to run your own event using the Renegade Open Format.

 Remember that you will need at least some form of selection method to choose one of your four Primary Missions (Cards, dice, tokens, etc.) during your practice games.
 These tokens will be provided to you at the Event.

 Army Selection Guide

-The Renegade Open is 1650 points for your army, and following the above guidelines for your selection.
-Please send to our email for approval before the event.
+The Renegade Open is 2000 points for your army, and following the above guidelines for your selection.

-Games will be scored on Battle Points with a Maximum of 11 points possible.
+Games will be scored on Battle Points with a Maximum of 33 points possible.

 Throughout the tournament judges will be coming around to rank peoples hobbyist score.
 Each player will get ranked independently by 2 different Floor Judges and our Special Guest Judge.
 These scores will then be averaged for the players final Hobbyist Score.
 A general score of 10-50 is chosen, then a scale of bonus points can be chosen, making the max score of 60.
 This is to allow for maximum range of choice for our Paint judges and to give a clear understanding of where they see your army and how well to the next category your army is represented.